Matp21/Movies-Release-Tracker-Calendar/README.md

 - The required Python packages installed.
 You can install them by running the following command: `pip install -r requirements.txt`

 - Obtain a TMDB API key.
 You can create an account and get an API key from the [TMDB website](https://www.themoviedb.org/documentation/api).
 - Create a Google Calendar and obtain the necessary credentials for the Google Calendar API.
-Follow the [Google Calendar API documentation](https://developers.google.com/calendar/quickstart/python) to set up your project and generate credentials.
+Follow the [Google Calendar API documentation](https://developers.google.com/calendar/quickstart/python) to set up your project and generate credentials (put the file "credentials.json" in the same place as the script).

 ## Configuration